Updated on February 11th, 2019 by Bob Ciura

 Another growth catalyst for P&G is through expansion in under-developed economies.
 Emerging markets like China and India are fertile territory for large consumer products companies like P&G. These two countries have populations over 1 billion each, with rising middle classes.

-Approximately 15% of P&G’s annual sales are derived from China, India, the Middle East, and Africa, which are all attractive new growth markets.
-Over one-third of total sales come from developing markets.
+Approximately 35% of P&G’s annual sales are derived from developing markets such as China, India, the Middle East, and Africa, which are all attractive new growth markets.

 Competitive Advantages & Recession Performance